-Yet, still the question remains: why send this money abroad?
+Yet, the question remains: why do these well-funded, domestic organizations send some of this money abroad?
 Enduring cultural commitments to civilizing missions often compels, or at least justifies, those in the U.S. to spread money internationally.
 Whether based on secular or religious motivations, a foundational aspect of contemporary liberalism is that some values are universal to the human experience and must be protected and promoted.
-While this commitment today typically manifests within a secular, rights-based discourse, this commitment has historic roots to European Christians’ seeking to “save” those across their empires and within colonies (xx).
+While this commitment today typically manifests within a secular, rights-based discourse, this commitment has historic roots in European Christians’ seeking to “save” those across their empires and within colonies (xx).
 Given the U.S.’ privileged position within the global arena, today, many citizens agree they have an obligation to extend these resources internationally (xx).
-The U.S. government’s deployment of women’s rights discourse to justify war against the Taliban in Afghanistan, the rise in voluntourism and phrases like “think globally, act locally,” and the success of key social enterprises that commitment to assisting communities abroad SUCH AS are all direct manifestations of Americans’ commitment to deploying resources as part of civilizing missions.
+The U.S. government’s deployment of women’s rights discourse to justify war against the Taliban in Afghanistan (xx), the rise in voluntourism and phrases like “think globally, act locally,” and the success of key social enterprises that commitment to assisting communities abroad are all direct manifestations of Americans’ commitment to deploying resources as part of civilizing missions.
 Certainly, these international commitments range from sincere efforts to forge solidarity with the marginalized to racialized, imperial feelings of obligation to “civilize,” “empower,” or “structurally adjust” those outside U.S. borders into a better way of life.

-While several countries are woven into these economic, political, and cultural institutions of Western (neo)liberalism, there is a uniqueness to how they interact within the U.S. Actors based in the U.S have a disproportionate role in financing transnational networks: there is more wealth due to global capitalism, more of this wealth is held by civil society actors due to privatization of state resources and lower tax obligations, and strong cultural commitments to civilizing missions based on Protestant religious ethos and then liberal commitments to universal values compel these civil society actors to spread their money internationally.
-Countries that do not have these same three factors, are typically not as instrumental in funding transnational advocacy networks.
-But while these explanations are helpful for understanding general capacity, it makes it more challenging for understanding the discrete reasons for why foreign investments shift at any given time.
+While several countries are woven into these economic, political, and cultural institutions of Western (neo)liberalism, there is a uniqueness to how they interact within the U.S. Actors based in the U.S have a disproportionate role in financing transnational networks: there is more wealth due to U.S. centrality in global capitalism; more of this wealth is held by civil society actors due to privatization of state resources and lower tax obligations; and strong cultural commitments to civilizing missions based first on a religious ethic and then on liberal commitments to universal values compel these civil society actors to spread their money internationally.
+Countries where these elements are not present are typically not as instrumental in funding transnational advocacy networks.
+But while these explanations are helpful for understanding a country’s nonprofit sector’s general capacity to fund transnational advocacy networks, it makes it more challenging for understanding the discrete reasons for why foreign investments change at any given time.
 Understanding specific mechanisms, then, can enhance our overall understanding of the way finances move within transnational networks – something less well studied.

 Triggering Foreign Financial Investments through Changing Political Opportunities

 The aforementioned factors help explain the capacity and proclivity to fund transnational networks; to explain changes in the intensity or magnitude of this funding, we turn to theories from social movement studies.
-Namely, participating transnationally is a strategy actors choose to do.
-One framework for understanding how actors make strategy decisions is to look at changing political opportunities, or the extent to which relevant political institutions are open or closed to advancing one’s agenda (Meyer and Minkoff 2004; Sikkink 2005).
+Namely, taking part in transnational organizing is a choice.
+One framework for understanding how actors make strategic decisions is to look at changing political opportunities, or the extent to which relevant political institutions are open or closed to advancing one’s agenda (Meyer and Minkoff 2004; Sikkink 2005).
 If domestic opportunities are limited, then turning toward the transnational landscape for opportunity elsewhere represents a viable option for social movement actors to continue their work (Della Porta and Tarrow 2005; Khagram, Riker, and Sikkink 2002).
 While there are several facets to political opportunities, we specifically focus on the role of changing public policy (Tarrow 1994).